2009 Andhra Pradesh Legislative Assembly election

-The United Andhra Pradesh Legislative Assembly election of 2009 took place in April 2009, concurrently with the 2009 Indian general election.
-The elections were held in the state in the first phase (2009-04-16) and the second phase (2009-04-23).
-The results were declared on 2009-05-16.
-The incumbent Indian National Congress retained power in the United Andhra Pradesh State Assembly lower house, though with a reduced majority.
+The 2009 Andhra Pradesh Legislative Assembly election took place in April 2009, concurrently with the 2009 Indian general election.
+The elections were held in the state in the first phase on 16 April 2009 and the second phase on 23 April 2009.
+The results were declared on 16 May 2009 The incumbent Indian National Congress retained power in the United Andhra Pradesh State Assembly lower house, though with a reduced majority.
 The Congress Legislature party re-elected incumbent Chief minister Y. S. Rajasekhara Reddy as its leader thus re-nominating him to the post.

 Previous Assembly

 In the 2004 Andhra Pradesh Assembly election, Congress had swept the state, winning 185 of the 294 seats in the Assembly.
-The Congress' pre-poll alliance partners Left Front and Telangana Rashtra Samithi (TRS) also did well, winning 15 and 26 seats respectively, taking the United Progressive Alliance (UPA) tally to 226.
+The Congress' pre-poll alliance partners, Telangana Rashtra Samithi (TRS) and Left parties also did well, winning 15 and 26 seats respectively, taking the United Progressive Alliance (UPA) tally to 226.
 As the leader of the Congress Legislature Party, Y. S. Rajasekhara Reddy was invited to form the Government by Governor Surjit Singh Barnala.

 As expected, the Government lasted the full term of 5 years and the tenure of the Legislative Assembly was due to expire on 30 May 2009.
 The Election Commission of India (ECI) decided to hold the Assembly elections along with the general election.
 The election in each Assembly constituency (AC) was held in the same phase as the election to the corresponding Parliamentary constituency that the AC falls under.

 Background

 After the 2008 Lok Sabha vote of confidence, the Left Front withdrew support to the Congress in the state as well.
-Telugu Desam Party (TDP) and TRS then joined the Left as part of the national Third Front.
-In Andhra Pradesh, this alliance called themselves the "Grand Alliance" against what they called the "corrupt Congress" and "communal BJP".
+Telugu Desam Party (TDP) and TRS then joined the Left parties as part of the national Third Front.
+In Andhra Pradesh, this alliance called themselves the Maha Kutami or "Grand Alliance" against what they called the "corrupt Congress" and "communal BJP".

-However, after the elections in Andhra Pradesh were completed, but before the counting of votes, TRS switched allegiance to the NDA.
+However, after the elections in Andhra Pradesh were completed, but before the counting of votes, TRS switched allegiance to the NDA and subsequently denied the fact that it joined NDA and clarified that they only extended the support.